noorannooran/exams/Security/labs/lab8.md

 	- yes create private key
 	- no system service
 - click the sshd
+- click icon in menu bar
-right click > settings > see that it's running
+- right click > settings > see that it's running
 - theres an RSA  and DSA key
 - create a banner:
 	- text document on desktop SSHbanner